jasper-zheng/PyAudible/docs/Documentation.md

 # active the receiver for 30 seconds
 retrieved_data = rx.read_block(30)
 ```
-To detect and demodulate data, first instantiate a receiver on the desired device by `pyaudible.Receiver()` with desired parameters (see [Class Receiver](#class-receiver)).
+To detect and demodulate data, first instantiate a receiver on the desired device by `receiver.Receiver()` with desired parameters (see [Class Receiver](#class-receiver)).
 It will initialise a reusable receiver for analysing and demodulating data.

-Open the receiver by calling `pyaudible.Receiver.read_block()`, the receiver will stand-by and continuously detecting audio input.
+Open the receiver by calling `receiver.Receiver.read_block()`, the receiver will stand-by and continuously detecting audio input.
 The results will be return in a Python list.

 Note that the Blocking Mode will block the thread until all the required time have been recorded, therefore not recommend for frame based application.
 Alternatively, use Callback Mode to process inputs by frames (see next section).